Online Graph Topology Learning from Matrix-valued Time Series: Experiments

 \subsubsection{Evaluation Procedures}

-We now present the evaluation procedure for the augmented model approaches.
-In each simulation, we generate a true graph $A$ with the structure indicated by $\KG$.
-In particular, we impose sparsity on its spatial graph $\AN$ by randomly linking a subset of node pairs.
-The values of non-zero entries in $\AN$, and the entries in $\AF$, $\mbox{diag}(A)$ are generated in a random way.
-Additionally, we generate a trend over a period of $M$ time points for each node and each feature.
+The evaluation procedure for the augmented model approaches is now presented.
+In each simulation, a true graph $A$ is generated with the structure indicated by $\KG$.
+In particular, sparsity is imposed on its spatial graph $\AN$ by randomly linking a subset of node pairs.
+The values of the non-zero entries in $\AN$, as well as the entries in $\AF$ and $\mbox{diag}(A)$, are generated randomly.
+Additionally, {\CM a trend over a period of $M$ time points is generated} for each node and each feature.
 Therefore, the true $\mbox{b}^0_m, \; m = 0, ..., M - 1$, consists in these $NF$ trend vectors, each containing $M$ elements.
-Then, we synthesize very few samples $\x_t$ from Model \eqref{eq: var1_vect_aug} until time $t_0$.
+Then, observations $\x_t$ are generated from Model \eqref{eq: var1_vect_aug}, where the noise follows a centered multivariate normal distribution with a randomly generated covariance.
 Figure \ref{fig: added_trend} shows an example of the synthetic time series $\x_t$, compared with its stationary source $\x^{\prime}_t$ before adding the periodic trend.
 The graph and trend estimators proposed in Section \ref{sec: online learning aug} only use $\x_t$.

-We then set up the batch Lasso problem \eqref{eq: matLasso aug} with the generated samples and use its solution $\A(t_0, \lambda_0)$ to start the high-dimensional online procedure since the next synthetic sample.
-The batch problem is solved via the accelerated proximal gradient descent with the backtracking line search \citep[Section 3.2.2]{parikh2014proximal}.
-We especially set $\lambda_0$ as a large number so as to have an over sparse initial solution.
-Therefore, we expect to see a decreasing $\lambda_t$, together with a more accurate estimate $\mathbf{A}(t, \lambda_t)$ as $t$ grows.
-The updating of $\hat{\mathbf{\Gamma}}_{t}(0)$ and $\hat{\mathbf{\Gamma}}_{t}(1)$ starts from $t = 1$, using Formula \eqref{eq: update autocov}, since they are the only inputs of the proximal gradient descent algorithm.
-However, we wait until there are enough samples for $\hat{\mathbf{\Gamma}}_{t}(0)$ to be invertible, then we start the low-dimensional online procedure at time $t$ with $[\hat{\mathbf{\Gamma}}_{t}(0)]^{-1}$.
-To analyse the performance of the proposed approaches, we define the average one step prediction error metric as,
+To start the two online procedures, a very small number of samples is first synthesized until time $t_0$.
+The batch Lasso problem \eqref{eq: matLasso aug} is set up with the generated samples, and its solution $\A(t_0, \lambda_0)$ is used to initialize the high-dimensional online procedure starting with the next synthetic sample.
+The batch problem is solved via the accelerated proximal gradient descent with backtracking line search \citep[Section 3.2.2]{parikh2014proximal}.
+In particular, $\lambda_0$ is set as a large number to obtain an over-sparse initial solution.
+Therefore, a decreasing $\lambda_t$ is expected, along with a more accurate estimate $\mathbf{A}(t, \lambda_t)$ as $t$ increases.
+For the low-dimensional procedure, since it requires $[\hat{\mathbf{\Gamma}}_{t}(0)]^{-1}$, the start is delayed until there are enough samples, which is simply set as $t = t_0 + \text{dim}(\KG)$.

+To analyse the performance of the proposed online estimators, the following error metrics are defined.
+The average one step prediction error metric is given as

-and root mean square deviation (RMSD) as,
+and root mean square deviation (RMSD) as